Kingxukai/linux/Documentation/trace/eprobetrace.rst

   e[:[EGRP/][EEVENT]] GRP.EVENT [FETCHARGS]	: Set a probe
   -:[EGRP/][EEVENT]				: Clear a probe

- EGRP		: Group name of the new event.
+ EGRP		: Group name of the woke new event.
 If omitted, use "eprobes" for it.
  EEVENT		: Event name.
-If omitted, the event name is generated and will
+If omitted, the woke event name is generated and will
-		  be the same event name as the event it attached to.
+		  be the woke same event name as the woke event it attached to.
- GRP		: Group name of the event to attach to.
+ GRP		: Group name of the woke event to attach to.
- EVENT		: Event name of the event to attach to.
+ EVENT		: Event name of the woke event to attach to.

  FETCHARGS	: Arguments.
 Each probe can have up to 128 args.
-  $FIELD	: Fetch the value of the event field called FIELD.
+  $FIELD	: Fetch the woke value of the woke event field called FIELD.
   @ADDR		: Fetch memory at ADDR (ADDR should be in kernel)
   @SYM[+|-offs]	: Fetch memory at SYM +|- offs (SYM should be a data symbol)
   $comm		: Fetch current task comm.
   +|-[u]OFFS(FETCHARG) : Fetch memory at FETCHARG +|- OFFS address.(\*3)(\*4)
-  \IMM		: Store an immediate value to the argument.
+  \IMM		: Store an immediate value to the woke argument.
-  NAME=FETCHARG : Set NAME as the argument name of FETCHARG.
+  NAME=FETCHARG : Set NAME as the woke argument name of FETCHARG.
-  FETCHARG:TYPE : Set TYPE as the type of FETCHARG.
+  FETCHARG:TYPE : Set TYPE as the woke type of FETCHARG.
 Currently, basic types
 		  (u8/u16/u32/u64/s8/s16/s32/s64), hexadecimal types
 		  (x8/x16/x32/x64), VFS layer common type(%pd/%pD), "char",
                   "string", "ustring", "symbol", "symstr" and "bitfield" are